 Here are five benefits of using mediation to resolve issues around divorce, which our Perth mediation office can help you with.

-- control when a couple going through a divorce go to court, they are effectively leaving their futures in the hands of the judge and their respective lawyers, who make decisions for them on things such as dividing property and assets because they can’t.
-In mediation, the couple takes back control in coming to a fair division of their shared assets by working through the issues and creating a solution which works for both of them.
+- Control when a couple going through a divorce goes to court, they are effectively leaving their futures in the hands of the judge and their respective lawyers, who make decisions for them on things such as dividing property and assets because they can’t.
+In mediation, the couple takes back control in coming to a fair division of their shared assets by working through the issues and creating a solution that works for both of them.
 This is achieved through negotiation, expertly guided by the family law mediator.
 In mediation, both parties have time to put their side, explain their needs, discuss areas of both agreement and disagreement, and then come to a joint resolution.
 In mediation, no settlement is imposed on either party as in court.

 - Confidential and voluntary family law mediation between divorcing couples doesn’t happen unless both voluntarily agree to attend.
 Equally, both are free to walk away at any time if the process is not working for them.
 Unlike court proceedings, which can be made public and even receive adverse media publicity, agreements made within mediation are confidential unless both parties agree otherwise.
 This is an attractive feature for many people given the sensitive nature of the issues discussed during a divorce.